gitthermal/website/docs/installing-thermal.md

 ![Thermal website homepage](./images/thermal-website-homepage.png)

-You can download application for any operating system of your choice.
+You can download the application for any operating system of your choice.

 - There are no sign ups, just download, install and you are good to go.
 - No Git tools are required, once you’ve run the installer, you can open the app and get going.